4/5

-A state of distress, discomfort, frustration about the future, and experiences associated with the discrepancy between their biological sex and their social gender, can lead to psychological gender dysphoria disorder (until 1994 - gender identity disorder by the American Psychological Association classification).
+Distress, discomfort, and frustration stemming from the discrepancy between a person's biological sex and their gender identity can lead to gender dysphoria (known before 1994 as gender identity disorder under the American Psychological Association classification).
+This disorder most commonly affects transgender people who transition in adulthood.

 Gender Dysphoria Symptoms

-The most important factors for the development of gender dysphoria are constant feelings of loneliness, isolation, rejection by family and environment, social discrimination.
+Key factors in the development of gender dysphoria include persistent feelings of loneliness, isolation, family rejection, and social discrimination.

 Please be skeptical about the test results and in no case take them as medical recommendations or advice of any other kind.
 This Gender Dysphoria Test is not a medical diagnostic tool and is intended for educational purposes only.

-Family or friends pressure me for my behavior and style of clothing to match my gender assigned at birth.
+Family or friends pressure me to make my behavior and style of clothing match my gender assigned at birth.

 I feel unhappy and I cry a lot.